cubed-group/confluxscan-coreid-utils/README.md

 };
 ```

+# Please Note

+## Environment That Can Be Used

+At present, the contract is only deployed on the testnet and cannot be used on the mainnet.

 ## Install Dependence

-Note: This project is depending on [js-conflux-sdk](https://www.npmjs.com/package/js-conflux-sdk),\
+Note: This project is depending on [js-conflux-sdk](https://www.npmjs.com/package/js-conflux-sdk), [buffer](https://www.npmjs.com/package/buffer) and [bignumber.js](https://www.npmjs.com/package/bignumber.js)\
-if your project does not use it, run `npm i -D js-conflux-sdk` to install first.
+if your project does not use it, run `npm i -D js-conflux-sdk buffer bignumber.js` to install first.

 # Getting Started